 This post is also available in: Svenska

 How often can a child be sick without anything being wrong?
 Are recurrent fevers and infections signs of a poor immune system?
-Many parents ask themselves these question.
-From winter until February/March their children may have been sick 10-12 times since preschool began after the summer.
-None of the parents remember the last time they have had a full working week.
+You’re not alone, we’re all thinking about it.
+From winter until February/March children in preschool can be sick 10-12 times since the end of summer.
+No one remembers the last time they had a full working week.

 Let’s go over how we characterize ‘a poor immune system’, and what you can do if your child has a constant cold.

-Many colds, gastroenteritis and occasional otitis = normal
+Many colds, gastroenteritis and occasional ear infection is… NORMAL

 When I’m presented with a constantly sick child, my first question is – what kind of infections has your child had?
-Almost all children with recurrent fever have mostly had colds that have subsided in a few weeks, but with coughing for up to three weeks after each cold, that is, until the next cold begins… In addition, they have had some gastroenteritis and the occasional otitis or tonsillitis that required antibiotics.
+Almost all children with recurrent fever have mostly had colds that have subsided in a few weeks, and with coughing for up to three weeks after each cold, that is, until the next cold begins… In addition, they have had some gastroenteritis and the occasional ear infection (otitis) or tonsillitis that required antibiotics.
 This is an indication of a healthy immune system.

-More than 6 ear infections that have required antibiotics in a year – caution.
+More than 6 ear infections that have required antibiotic treatments in a year … CAUTION

-If the child still continues to have stubborn ear infections, their doctor may have to take basic tests to investigate their immune system.
-Often it works, but sometimes you find a slight immunodeficiency in these children.
+If your child still continues to have stubborn ear infections, their doctor may have to take basic tests to investigate their immune system.
+Often the drainage solves the issue, but sometimes you find a slight immunodeficiency in these children.

 Difficulty breathing and coughing terribly for months after every cold

 Infants who do not grow and have repeated severe fungal infections in the mouth and on the bum, or never get rid of a cold, may have poor immune systems, or in other words immunodeficiency.
 If you think this is the case for your child, seek a pediatrician and ask for an assessment.
-These are very rare diseases, a few children per year in Sweden, so most pediatricians have to ask a more specialized colleague in order to make this assessment correctly.
+These are very rare diseases.
+In Sweden, only a few children per year have this, so most pediatricians have to ask a more specialized colleague in order to make this assessment correctly.

-If your child gets repeated pneumonia that need antibiotic treatment, make sure the child is x-rayed every time.
-Then ask the doctor if the pneumonia are in the same place in the lung.
-If the pneumonia are in the same place, you should check if there is something in the lung that should not be there.
-In children, it is usually pieces of food or lego pieces that have sat in the throat and then somehow gotten into the lung.
+If your child gets repeated pneumonia that need antibiotic treatment, ensure your child is x-rayed every time.
+Then ask the doctor if the pneumonia infection is in the same place in the lung.
+If it is, you should check if there is something in the lung that should not be there.
+In children, it is usually pieces of food or lego that have sat in the throat and then somehow gotten into the lung.
 In half of these cases, the parents cannot recall that there was something in the child’s throat.

-If the pneumonia sit in different places, it may also be appropriate to take basic samples to test for a poor immune system.
+If the pneumonia infection sits in different places, it may also be appropriate to take basic samples to test for a poor immune system.

 Repeated large, intractable abscesses

-Some forms of rare serious immunodeficiency disorders make themselves known as repeated intractable abscesses.
-This can occur on the skin, sometimes in the liver, kidney, lung or brain for example.
-If your child has had such severe illnesses, the pediatrician should have investigated for immunodeficiency, if not, ask for it!
+Some forms of rare serious immunodeficiency disorders appear as repeated intractable abscesses.
+This can occur on the skin, sometimes in the liver, kidney, lung or brain.
+If your child has had such severe illnesses, the pediatrician should have investigated for immunodeficiency.
+If they haven’t, ask for it!

-There is no need to worry no matter how many colds your child gets.
+There is no need to worry about the countless colds your child seems to be experiencing.
 Recurrent fever itself, repeated colds or gastroenteritis are not due to a weak immune system.
-However, if the child gets repeated bacterial infections that require antibiotic treatment, or repeated intractable fungal infections, it may indicate an immunodeficiency that needs to be investigated and perhaps treated.
+However, if your child gets repeated bacterial infections that require antibiotic treatment, or repeated intractable fungal infections, it may indicate an immunodeficiency that needs to be investigated and perhaps treated.